Heavy metal music: Characteristics

 The prominent role of the bass is also key to the metal sound, and the interplay of bass and guitar is a central element.
 The bass provides the low-end sound crucial to making the music "heavy".
 The bass plays a "more important role in heavy metal than in any other genre of rock".
 Metal basslines vary widely in complexity, from holding down a low pedal point as a foundation to doubling complex riffs and licks along with the lead or rhythm guitars.
 Some bands feature the bass as a lead instrument, an approach popularized by Metallica's Cliff Burton with his heavy emphasis on bass solos and use of chords while playing the bass in the early 1980s.
 Lemmy of Motörhead often played overdriven power chords in his bass lines.

-The essence of heavy metal drumming is creating a loud, constant beat for the band using the "trifecta of speed, power, and precision".
+Heavy metal drumming is defined by a loud, consistent beat that drives the band, relying on the "trifecta of speed, power, and precision."
 Heavy metal drumming "requires an exceptional amount of endurance", and drummers have to develop "considerable speed, coordination, and dexterity ... to play the intricate patterns" used in heavy metal.
 A characteristic metal drumming technique is the cymbal choke, which consists of striking a cymbal and then immediately silencing it by grabbing it with the other hand (or, in some cases, the same striking hand), producing a burst of sound.
 The metal drum setup is generally much larger than those employed in other forms of rock music.
 Black metal, death metal and some "mainstream metal" bands "all depend upon double-kicks and blast beats".

 In live performance, loudness – an "onslaught of sound", in sociologist Deena Weinstein's description – is considered vital.
 In his book, Metalheads, psychologist Jeffrey Arnett refers to heavy metal concerts as "the sensory equivalent of war".
 Following the lead set by Jimi Hendrix, Cream and the Who, early heavy metal acts such as Blue Cheer set new benchmarks for volume.
 As Blue Cheer's Dick Peterson put it, "All we knew was we wanted more power."
 A 1977 review of a Motörhead concert noted how "excessive volume in particular figured into the band's impact".
 Weinstein makes the case that in the same way that melody is the main element of pop and rhythm is the main focus of house music, powerful sound, timbre and volume are the key elements of metal.
 She argues that the loudness is designed to "sweep the listener into the sound" and to provide a "shot of youthful vitality".

 Heavy metal performers tended to be almost exclusively male until at least the mid-1980s, with some exceptions such as Girlschool.
 However, by the 2010s, women were making more of an impact, and PopMatters' Craig Hayes argues that metal "clearly empowers women".
 In the power metal and symphonic metal subgenres, there has been a sizable number of bands that have had women as the lead singers, such as Nightwish, Delain and Within Temptation.